 In 2018 Google pushed out a major revamp to its Material Design guidelines.
 The new design language meant big changes for Gmail.

-Which meant that Mailbutler's plugin also needed to be fully integrated with Gmail’s Material Design interface to fit with the new design.
+Mailbutler's plugin needed a revamp to fit with the new design.

-The design was based on insights gained from customer service on user experience, research on Google material design and Mailbutler's brand guidelines.
+The design was based on insights gained from customer service on user experience, competitor research, Google material design system and Mailbutler's brand guidelines.

-I was the only designer working with a team of 3 developers.
+I was the only designer working with a team of two developers.

 The icons needed to be simple and legible to work in 18px.
 The previously outlined icons were difficult to see in the new interface.
 I, therefore, designed new solid styled icons with a similar look, so that existing users could still recognise each icon for each feature.